 As mentioned above, employer-provided life insurance can generally be purchased at a rate that is lower than what you could get on your own.
 That’s because group coverage typically qualifies for volume discounts, since it’s being offered to a large number of employees at the same time.
 In some cases, your employer may even offer to pay the premiums for this policy.

-Another benefit to workplace life insurance is that medical exams are generally not necessary.
+Another benefit to workplace life insurance is that (link: leaplife.com/what-do-life-insurance-medical-exams-look-for text: medical exams) are generally not necessary.
 These policies are usually considered “guaranteed issue,” making them accessible to employees who might not otherwise qualify for affordable coverage due to age, past health concerns, certain medical diagnoses, or even family medical history.

 Downsides of Employer Life Insurance Coverage